Chapter 19:

 "You've been pretty cool and welcoming to me so far, Zeph.
 But I know you've been wondering about these."

-She raised her cybernetic arm, gesturing towards her leg, and even pointing toward the exposed bit of silver metal at the base of her neck.
+She raised her cybernetic arm, gestured towards her leg, and even pointed toward the exposed silver metal at the base of her neck.

-"One of my lungs was lab-grown, and a lot of my other internal organs have been partially or completely replaced with synthetic ones."
+"One of my lungs was lab-grown, and tons of my organs have been partially or completely replaced with synthetic ones."

 Zephyr's throat tightened.
 It was obvious that she had bionics, but he hadn't thought that things were that extensive.